Peter W. Rodino: Retirement

 On March 15, 1988, Rodino announced that he would retire from Congress after 20 terms.
 "Our journey together has been a long and fulfilling one," Rodino said in a statement.
 He left the House in January 1989 and was replaced by Payne, who became the first African American Congressman from New Jersey.

 On November 4, 1978, Vice-President Walter Mondale attended the dedication of the Peter W. Rodino Federal Building in Newark.

 After leaving congress, he became a Distinguished Visiting Professor of Constitutional Law at Seton Hall University Law School in Newark.
 He was a member of the faculty from 1989 until his death in 2005.
 "Between 1990 and 1999, he taught two seminars each year, providing students a unique opportunity to actively participate in research, study, and discussion of some of the many areas of law affected by his time in public office.
 Enrollment was limited to 25 students, and the courses were fully subscribed.
 Most of the term was taken up with traditional small class discussion of pertinent issues.
 Each student also undertook a research paper on a specific topic, with the research results being presented in the seminar in the latter stages of the term.
 Critique and commentary was provided by Professor Rodino.
 The first term seminar concentrated on Civil Rights and Immigration, including in particular the 1964 Civil Rights Act and the 1986 Immigration Reform & Control Act.
 The second term seminar dealt with Watergate and the Iran Contra Affair.
 These courses were co-taught with Professors Gil Carrasco and E. Judson Jennings," according to Seton Hall.
 "While at Seton Hall, Professor Rodino participated in many significant programs and events, including a Celebration of the Bicentennial of the Bill of Rights.
 He also wrote several important law review articles on the Ninth Amendment, the Special Prosecutor Statute, the Preamble to the Constitution, and the Presidency."

+Views on Clinton Impeachment

-In 1998, when the House was considering articles of impeachment against president Bill Clinton, Rodino urged congressmen to be "cautious, restrained and non-partisan when weighing whether such an investigation is warranted".
+In 1998, when the House was considering articles of impeachment against president Bill Clinton, Rodino urged Congress to be "cautious, restrained and non-partisan when weighing whether such an investigation is warranted".
 He said: "Even the thought of impeachment is a question that should be considered ever so judiciously, especially when it comes to an issue that wracks a country, a constitutional crisis, impeachment is not to be considered lightly."

+Death and burial

 He died on May 7, 2005, of congestive heart failure at the age of 95 at his home in West Orange, New Jersey.
 He lay in state at Seton Hall Law Chapel and the funeral mass was celebrated at St. Lucy's Church in Newark.
 Burial took place at Gate of Heaven Cemetery in East Hanover, New Jersey.